InformaticsMatters/squonk/openshift/README.md

     $ oc adm policy add-scc-to-group anyuid system:authenticated
     $ oc adm policy add-cluster-role-to-user cluster-admin -z default

-The fist creates the squonk project.
+The first creates the squonk project.
 The second gives our developer user access to the squonk project The third allows containers to be run as any user, not an OpenShift assigned user id.
 The fourth adds cluster admin role to the service account.